jbcodeforce/aws-studies/docs/data/index.md

 It is possible to move from a Single-AZ to a Multi-AZ with zero downtime, by changing the multi-AZ parameter in the RDS.
 The internal process is creating a snapshot from master, create a DB via restore operation in target AZ and start synchronous replication from master to standby.

+### Outpost integration

+AWS Outposts uses the same hardware as in public AWS Regions to bring AWS services, infrastructure, and operation models on-premises.
+With RDS on Outposts, you can provision managed DB instances close to the business applications that must run on-premises.

 ### Security

 * Support at rest Encryption (need to specify it at launch time).
 Master needs to be encrypted to get encrypted replicas.